marked42/learning-notes/http/http.md

         <td>A list of headers, each of which starts with a name, followed by a colon(:), followed by optional whitespace, followed by a value, followed by a CRLF.
 Headers and bodies are separated by a blank line represented by a CRLF.</td>
     </tr>
     <tr>
-        <td>Entity body contains a block of arbitrary data.
+        <tr>Entity body contains a block of arbitrary data.
 It's terminated by a CRLF and it's optional./td>
     </tr>
 </table>